Last updated: 19/02/2025

 Mini Aceman

 Mini has expanded their EV lineup with three different fully electric models now available.
 Size wise, the Mini Aceman fits in between the smaller Mini Cooper and larger Mini Countryman.
-Two variants, each with a single trim level are available to order now.
-A sportier John Cooper Works (JCW) variant is expected sometime during 2025, with pricing to be revealed closer to the launch.
+Three variants are currently available, each with a single trim level.

 Read more about Mini.